michodgs25/Somerset-Trails/README.md

 __Explore tab__

 * *An enlarge dropup button placed directly above the footer section, the dropup box is accessed by hovering the cursor over the button.
-The box contains a link to a different trail.
+The box contains the other trails links so the user can access the next trail with ease.

 __Back to top of page__